wgst/ml-gas-surface/docs/adaptive_sampling/clustering.md

 db_p = 'db_name.db' # Input db path
 db_out_p = 'h2cu_clust_centr.xyz' # Path for saving cluster centres structures
 ncluster = 80 # Number of clusters (final structures that will be added to our database)
-# Read all high error structures
+# Read all high-error structures
 struct_all = read(f'{db_p}@:')
 ```